 - What can I do at home to help my child?

-Check the school's website - all schools must publish certain information on their website, including;
+Check the school's website - all schools must publish information about SEND, such as;

 - a SEN information report (which gives details about a school's provision and support for children and young people with SEND) and;

-- an accessibility plan (which shows how the school plans to make improvements to the physical environment to increase access to the curriculum for disabled children and young people)
+- an accessibility plan (which shows how the school plans to make improvements to the physical environment to increase access to the curriculum and to make improvements in providing written information for disabled children and young people)

-The SENCO will work with you to identify your child's needs and create a SEND support plan (sometimes called a 'provision map').
-That includes what goals your child will work towards, who will work with your child and exactly how the school will support.
+If your child needs additional help beyond the ordinarily available provision, the SENCO will work with you to identify your child's needs and create a plan.
+This includes what goals your child will work towards, and exactly how the school will provide extra support.

 You should get a copy of the plan in writing.